aartikov/Replica/README.md

 <img src="images/data_replication.png">

 ### Replication primitives
-Replica (a library) provides replication primitives called **Replicas**.
+Replica (a library) provides replication primitives called **replicas**.
 Replica (a replication primitive) is located on a client side and performs data replication.

 <img src="images/replication_primitive.png">

 ### Replica Observers
-**Replica observer** is an agent that connects to a Replica and watches what is happening inside.
+**Replica observer** is an agent that connects to a replica and watches what is happening inside.
 Replica can have zero, one or multiple observers.
 Each observer can be **active** or **inactive**.
-By connecting to a Replica an observer gets access to its state.
-Replica by itself knows how many active and inactive observers it has.
+By connecting to a replica an observer gets access to its state.
+A replica by itself knows how many active and inactive observers it has.

 <img src="images/replica_observers.png">

-And the most important concept here is **Replica observer is associated with some UI screen.**
+And the most important concept here is **A replica observer is associated with some UI screen.**

 <img src="images/ui_observer.png">

 That means:
-- When the screen is visible for an user, the Replica has an active observer.
+- When the screen is visible for an user, the replica has an active observer.
-- When the screen is invisible (it is in a backstack or the whole app is in background), the Replica has inactive observer.
+- When the screen is invisible (it is in a backstack or the whole app is in background), the replica has inactive observer.
-- When an user leaves the screen by going back, the observer disconnects from the Replica.
+- When an user leaves the screen by going back, the observer disconnects from the replica.

 ### Automatic behaviour
-To replicate data Replica performs a quite complex automatic behaviour:
+To replicate data a replica performs a quite complex automatic behaviour:
 - Replica loads missing data when an active observer connects.
 - Replica keeps track of data staleness.
 - Replica refreshes stale data when an active observer is connected.
 - Replica cancels network request when a last observer is disconnected.
-- Replica clear data when it has no observers for a long time.
+- Replica clears data when it has no observers for a long time.

 > **Note**
 > This behaviour is implemented on a public library API so developers can add their own automatic logic.

 ### Let's summarize
-For each chunk of data required from server a client has a corresponding Replica.
-When a Replica has an active observer it performs automatic data replication.
-The observed Replica state gets to UI and displayed to an user.
+For each chunk of data required from server a client has a corresponding replica.
+When a replica has an active observer it performs automatic data replication.
+The observed replica state gets to UI and displayed to an user.

 <img src="images/how_replica_works_summarize.png">

 ## How to use Replica?

 ### Gradle Setup
 First of all add a dependency to a Gradle script.
-Start with just `replica-core` and add other artifacts later when you need it.
+Start with just `replica-core` and add other artifacts later as you need it.
 ```gradle
 dependencies {
     // Basic usage